angrybacon/dotemacs/README.md

 ![dotemacs.2016-03-14.png](http://i.imgur.com/BN8dIS9.png)

-More coming *soon*™
+More coming *soon* :tm:

 Installation
 ============

-I primarily use Emacs on OS X, but I trust your google-fu to find the equivalent for the next commands to run on your setup.
+I primarily use Emacs on OS X, but I trust your google-fu to find the equivalent for the following commands to run on your setup.

 Emacs
 -----

-1. I use [Yamamoto Mitsuharu's port][github-mitsuharu].
+1. I use [Yamamoto Mitsuharu's port][github.mitsuharu].
 The configuration files *should* work with any build nonetheless.
 In any case, install Emacs 24 or above.
 1. Clone `dotemacs/` into `~/.emacs.d/`.
 1. Edit constants from within `~/.emacs.d/dotemacs.org` (Bootstrap > Set constants)